 We hosted the solution on AWS and employed the following range of Amazon services:

-Our DevOps team established four separate environments for the knowledge base and reporting portals, namely for development, staging, testing, and production.
+Our team established AWS DevOps architecture consisting of four separate environments for the knowledge base and reporting portals, namely for development, staging, testing, and production.
 They also set up five environments for the precision medicine portal with an extra environment for beta testing by the customer.
 Apart from that, the team set up two demo environments with slightly different portal configurations to demonstrate the solution to the customer’s future partners.

 To ensure a stable, predictable, and repeatable delivery, our DevOps team implemented CI/CD practices, including continuous code review and quality assurance.
 The team also performed delivery monitoring, events logging, and alerting, which allowed us to quickly react to issues in the early stages.